Lizzy Valentine

-Elizabeth Miklosi (born August 10, 1983), known professionally as Lizzy Valentine, is a former American professional wrestler, valet, model, and actress.
-She is best known from MTV's Wrestling Society X.
+Elizabeth Miklosi (born August 10, 1983), known professionally as Lizzy Valentine, is an American former professional wrestler, valet, model, and actress.
+She is best known for her work on MTV's Wrestling Society X.

 Professional wrestling career

-Training (2000)

 Valentine was trained by Homicide and began her career under the ring name Miss Led with the Long Island Wrestling Federation and the Northeast independent circuit.
 She also appeared in numerous other independent wrestling promotions, managing multiple wrestlers and feuding with multiple others.

 Independent circuit (2000–2010)

-In Jersey All Pro Wrestling, she managed Dixie and had her first professional match against April Hunter.
-Mikosi also managed Nick Berk and Z-Barr in Liberty All-Star Wrestling in Philadelphia and NWA Florida.
-Valentine also had a career long feud with Alexis Laree.
+In Jersey All Pro Wrestling (JAPW), she managed Dixie and had her first professional match against April Hunter.
+She also managed Nick Berk and Z-Barr in Liberty All-Star Wrestling in Philadelphia and NWA Florida.
+Valentine had a career long feud with Alexis Laree.
 The two faced each other up and down the East Coast in KAPOW!, Southern Championship Wrestling, and Dangerous Women of Wrestling.
 Valentine has also teamed with the Ballard Brothers in various promotions.
 She even toured Alaska and wrestled matches for the troops in the Middle East.
-And as J-Love, she feuded with Pogo the Clown in Xtreme Pro Wrestling.
-In one match, Elizabeth flipped Tracy Brooks down to the mat by the hair.
+As J-Love, she feuded with Pogo the Clown in Xtreme Pro Wrestling (XPW).

-In early 2009 Valentine took part in the first season tapings of Wrestlicious, where she performed under the ring name Kandi Kisses.
-The show premiered on March 1, 2010.
-She debuted in the first episode, lip syncing to a song in front of the crowd.
-She made her in-ring debut on the sixth episode, losing to Lil Slamm.

-On December 21, 2009, at the tapings of Total Nonstop Action Wrestling's Impact! television show Valentine defeated Amber O'Neal in a tryout dark match.
+In 2005, Valentine debuted for Ultimate Pro Wrestling in California and began managing Pro Wrestling Guerrilla's world champion Adam Pearce.
+Miklosi then auditioned for the 2005 Diva Search held by World Wrestling Entertainment; however, she was not selected as a finalist.

-Lizzy appeared on Lucha Libre USA as Lizzy Valentine Carter.
+Miklosi appeared on Lucha Libre USA under the ring name Lizzy Valentine Carter.
 She was a member of The Right with R. J. Brewer and Petey Williams.